How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 Another way to make money is to ask for a donation.

-YouTubers normally use platforms like PayPal or Patreon.
+YouTubers typically use platforms like PayPal or Patreon.

 Patreon is a crowdfunding platform: YouTubers fans can make monthly donations to access special content and videos based on a membership level.
 For example, for $5 a month, you might get access to a Q&A live video, and for $10, you could be able to view exclusive bonus content.